sethzhangjs/sethzhangjs/README.md

 -->

 💬 About me:
-- MS in Computer Science Student @Johns Hopkins
+- MS in Computer Science student @Johns Hopkins
 - I am interested in the intersection of AI and the healthcare and biomedicine fields.

 📫 How to reach me: